U.S. economic performance by presidential party

-Since World War II, according to many economic metrics including job creation, GDP growth, stock market returns, personal income growth, and corporate profits, the United States economy has performed significantly better on average under the administrations of Democratic presidents than Republican presidents.
-The unemployment rate has risen on average under Republican presidents, while it has fallen on average under Democratic presidents.
+US economic performance has consistently varied by the political party of the US President.
+According to many economic metrics (including job creation, GDP growth, stock market returns, personal income growth, and corporate profits), since World War II the United States economy has performed significantly better during the administration of Democratic presidents, compared with Republican presidents.
+Of these, the most statistically significant differences are in real GDP growth, unemployment rate change, stock market annual return, and job creation rate.

+The U.S. unemployment rate has risen on average under Republican presidents, while it has fallen on average under Democratic presidents.
 Budget deficits relative to the size of the economy were lower on average for Democratic presidents.
 Ten of the eleven U.S. recessions between 1953 and 2020 began under Republican presidents.
-Of these, the most statistically significant differences are in real GDP growth, unemployment rate change, stock market annual return, and job creation rate.

-The reasons for these differences are a matter of debate, as it is often difficult to determine the precise causes for a given element of the economy performing better or worse at a given time.

 Job creation

 Job creation refers to the number of net jobs added, which is reported monthly by the Bureau of Labor Statistics.
 In October 2020, Journalist Glenn Kessler of The Washington Post summarized the total job creation by president from Harry S. Truman through Donald Trump as of August 2020.
 For the 13 presidents beginning with Truman, total job creation was about 70.5 million for the 7 Democratic presidents and 29.1 million for the 6 Republican presidents.
 The Democratic presidents were in office for a total of 429 months, with 164,000 jobs per month added on average, while the Republicans were in office for 475 months, with a 61,000 jobs added per month average.
 This monthly average rate was 2.4 times faster under Democratic presidents.

 In 2012, former president Bill Clinton said: "Since 1961 ... the Republicans have held the White House for 28 years, the Democrats for 24 ...
 In those 52 years, our private economy has produced 66 million private-sector jobs.
 So what's the jobs score?
 Republicans 24 million, Democrats 42 million."
 Commenting on his statement, The Economist reported that the difference increased by 5 million thereafter under Barack Obama by 2014.
 From April 1945 to August 2023, of the 115 million net jobs added, 83 million (72%) were under Democrats and 32 million (28%) were under Republicans.
 Economists Alan Blinder and Mark Watson estimated job growth at 2.6% annually for Democratic presidents, about 2.2 times faster than the 1.2% for Republican presidents, for the 1949–2012 period (Truman's elected term through Obama's first term).